Interactive Crash Course in Chord Theory for Guitarists

 Do re mi fa so la ti Do

-Try it for yourself on this virtual piano (requires Flash installed to work!).
+Try it for yourself on this virtual piano (works on desktop/laptop only I'm afraid).
 Click on the notes with your mouse and then try it on your guitar by following the tab below.

 C D E F G A B C